ahtesham-quraish/Caremerge-assignment/README.md

 # Caremerge-assignment
-# Please install the required modules for runing this code
+ Please install the required modules to run these assignment code